-Another study found that after just nine weeks of online CBT treatment, people with social anxiety disorder experienced decreased brain volume and activity in their amygdalae, which helped them keep their anxiety at bay.
+Another study found that after just nine weeks of online CBT treatment, people with social anxiety disorder experienced decreased brain volume and activity in their amygdalae, which helped them keep anxiety at bay.
 Researchers have discovered that CBT rewires the brain in people with depression and post-traumatic stress disorder as well.

 So what types of CBT skills do therapists teach?
 Here are three ways to train your brain to think differently:

 Thinking things like "This will never work," or "I'm such an idiot.
-I just ruined everything" isn't helpful.
-Negative predictions tend to turn into self-fulfilling prophecies.
-And exaggeratedly negative thoughts prevent you from taking positive action.
+I just ruined everything" isn't helpful, because negative predictions tend to turn into self-fulfilling prophecies and exaggeratedly negative thoughts prevent you from taking positive action.

-But the good news is, you can reply to unhelpful thoughts with more realistic statements.
-When you think "No one is ever going to hire me," remind yourself, "If I keep working hard to look for jobs, I'll increase my chances of getting hired."
+But the good news is that you can reply to unhelpful thoughts with more realistic statements.
+When you think, "No one is ever going to hire me," remind yourself, "If I keep working hard to look for jobs, I'll increase my chances of getting hired."

 Take stock of your negative thought patterns.
-Do you call yourself names?
-Or do you talk yourself out of doing things where you might fail?
+Do you call yourself names, or talk yourself out of doing things where you might fail?

-Then, develop a personal mantra that you can use to talk back to the negative messages.
-Repeating things like "Make it happen" or "Do your best" tunes out the negativity.
-And over time, you'll grow to believe those statements more than the unhealthy things you've been telling yourself.
+Identify these patterns, then develop a personal mantra you can use to talk back to the negative messages.
+Repeating things like "Make it happen" or "Do your best" tunes out the negativity and, over time, you'll grow to believe those statements more than the unhealthy things you've been telling yourself.

 Mansson, K., Salami, A., Frick, A., Andersson, G., Furmack, T., & Boraxbekk, C. (2016.).
 Neuroplasticity in response to cognitive behavior therapy for social anxiety disorder.
 Translational Psychiatry.